CHAPTER 3. ALCOHOLIC BEVERAGES

 Sec.
 3-12.
 Application--Fee; Administration. [back to top]

 A non-refundable license application fee shall be paid by each applicant for a new license or for a revised license.
-The fee for each new license shall be five hundred dollars ($500.00) for one individual plus three hundred dollars ($300.00) for each additional individual listed on the application.
+The fee for each new license shall be one thousand dollars ($1,000.00).
 A licensee holding a current, valid liquor license shall not pay any additional license application fee when applying for a second liquor license for the same establishment.

 In addition to the aforesaid application fee, at the time that an application for issuance, modification, or renewal of a liquor license is made, a non-refundable fingerprint fee equal to the State's charge for processing shall be paid for each applicant who must be fingerprinted.